A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 So, use the chronological resume format.
 It gets your ducks in a row and shows your most recent wins first.

-That's crucial, since most resumes get only six seconds with the hiring manager.
+That's crucial, since most resumes get only seven seconds with the hiring manager.

 Accountants also need great presentation skills.